who we are

 Assistant Aquatics Director

-In 2019 Hannah was brought onto the coaching staff for the Sonoma Sea Dragons.
+In 2019 Hannah returned to the pool with the coaching staff for the Sonoma Sea Dragons.
 Since then she has coached swimmers who have qualified for the Junior Olympics, Far Westerns, Sectionals, and Futures meets.

 board of directors